High-speed rail in the United States: Northeast Corridor

 Amtrak officials released a concept report for next-generation high-speed rail within the Northeast Corridor (NEC) on October 1, 2010.
 Amtrak projected planning and construction of the next-generation high-speed Northeast Corridor line to cost approximately $117 billion (2010 dollars) and reduce the travel time from New York to Washington, including a stop in Philadelphia, to 96 minutes, and the travel time from Boston to New York to 84 minutes by 2040.
 In 2012, Amtrak released the details of the proposal.

 The first of two phases envisions the NEC to be upgraded allowing Acela speed improvements.
-By 2022, Acela trainsets will be replaced with new trainsets, named Avelia Liberty.
+By 2022, Acela trainsets were to be replaced with new trainsets, named Avelia Liberty, but this has since been pushed out to 2025.
 The new trainsets will be limited to the maximum speed supported by the NEC.

 In 2012, the Federal Railroad Administration began developing a master plan for bringing high-speed rail to the Northeast Corridor titled NEC FUTURE, and released the final environmental impact statement in December 2016.
 The proposed alignment would closely follow the existing NEC south of New York City; multiple potential alignments north of New York City were studied, including the existing shoreline route, a route through Hartford, Connecticut, and a route out along Long Island which would traverse a new bridge or tunnel across Long Island Sound to Connecticut.
 On July 12, 2017, the Federal Railroad Administration revealed the record of decision for the project.
 The proposed upgrades have not been funded.

-In 2013, Japanese officials pitched the country's maglev train technology, the world's fastest, for the Northeast Corridor to regional U.S. politicians.
-The trains could travel from New York to Washington in an hour.
-Northeast Maglev, using SCMaglev technology developed by Central Japan Railway Company, is currently working with the FRA and MDOT to prepare an Environmental Impact Statement.
-The project has received a $27.8 million grant from the FRA.
+In 2023, the Federal Railroad Administration awarded $16.4 billion for 25 projects of significance along the Northeast Corridor, rebuilding tunnels and bridges, upgrading tracks, power systems, signals, stations, and other infrastructure.
+In 2024, following continuous efforts by the Bipartisan Infrastructure Law, the Federal Railroad Administration made $2 billion available for projects along the Northeast Corridor.

+North Atlantic Rail

+The North Atlantic Rail is a proposed high-speed railway to connect New York City to Boston in one hour, 40 minutes.
+The proposed railway would run across Long Island and tunnel under the Long Island Sound.
+The project, consisting of two phases, is estimated to cost a total of $105 billion as of 2023, which would be among the most expensive public works projects in United States history, and take 20 years to complete.

+The first phase, costing $23.5 billion, would: